-PATH To Reading (PATH: Perception Attention Therapy for Harmony) is a patented break-through technology that dramatically and permanently improves reading, attention, and memory skills in children and adults.
+PATH To Reading (PATH: Perception Attention Therapy) is a patented break-through technology that dramatically and permanently improves reading, attention, and memory skills in children and adults.
 This includes reading grade level, fluency, comprehension, spelling, and pronunciation.
 The more PATH therapy is used, the more reading skills improve.

 PATH therapy has been designed as a computer-based program that improves learning ability, processing speed, and attention span in school, enhances the desire to read, raises self-esteem and significantly improves general behavior.